dekoding/storytracker-frontend/README.md

 ## Known bugs
 * Node.js console logging is incomplete, and will remain so until I have the time to delve into `console.log()` options more deeply.
 * Date-based searching for submissions and readers is a work-in-progress and doesn't behave as expected.
-* If no reply date is specified for a submission, the statistics for that submission show a wait time of 16654 days.
-This will be corrected shortly
+* ~~If no reply date is specified for a submission, the statistics for that submission show a wait time of 16654 days.
+This will be corrected shortly.~~ FIXED 12/12/2015

 ## Plans
 In the future, I'd like to add:
 * An installer (possibly as an NPM package)
 * A report generator
-* An option to download the database as a spreadsheet.
 * Backup options for individual records.
 * And more...